ch4mpy/spring-addons/spring-addons-starter-rest/README.md

 ```

 ## Exposing a generated `@HttpExchange` proxy as a `@Bean`
-Once the REST clients configured, we may use it to generate `@HttpExchange` implementations:
+Once the REST clients are configured, we may use it to generate `@HttpExchange` implementations:
 ```java
 @Configuration
 public class RestConfiguration {